Young: We will continue to fight for gas deals - Trinidad and Tobago Newsday

 Young: We will continue to fight for gas deals

-Hours after Prime Minister Stuart Young announced that the US government has revoked the licences previously granted for both the Dragon and Manakin-Cocuina cross-border gas deals, he attempted to reinstil confidence in the business community regarding TT's future.
+HOURS after Prime Minister Stuart Young announced the US government had revoked the licences previously granted for both the Dragon and Manakin-Cocuina cross-border gas deals, he attempted to re-instil confidence in the business community regarding TT's future.

 "The message is, despite what you're hearing, all of our eggs of TT are not in the Dragon basket," he said, speaking at the TTMA's leadership discussion and networking event on April 9 at Hyatt Regency.